IlyaKB/vedix/README.md

 # VediX native web MVC-engine

-Native "model-view-controller" engine for development "from scratch" websites and information systems with a web interface.
+Native hierarchical "model-view-controller" engine for development "from scratch" websites and information systems with a web interface.
 The core engine uses some of the ready-made solutions, such as the modified template "mustache" and WYSIWYG-editor elRTE+elFinder.
 Back-end part using PHP as a server programming language and MySQL as database.
 The front-end part is usually written in HTML5, LESS/CSS3, Javascript/Typescript and popular libraries on the user's choice, for example, jQuery, Bootstrap, KnockoutJS (MVVM) and others.

 ## Setup
 To start the engine needs HTTP-Apache server with PHP5 and database MySQL.